EwanCarricker/2024-Projects/README.md

 # Ewan Carricker

-## This is a folder containing my 2024 projects.
+## This is a folder containing my 2024 projects:

-I plan to add more projects in Dec 24' utilising SQL & data-visualisation programs such as Tableau + Power BI
+* NFL Spread Predictor Model using Python
+* Hackney Data Viz using Tableau

+#### Upcoming:
+* Project will demonstrate an ability to utilise SQL and Power BI